-As one of the three Tas Parks “60 Great Short Walks” in Tasmania on Flinders Island, I expected this to be a scenic track.
-And it didn’t disappoint!
+As the Castle Rock bushwalk is one of the three Tas Parks “60 Great Short Walks” in Tasmania on Flinders Island, I expected this to be a scenic track… and it didn’t disappoint!

-I was dropped off at the start of the walk near Allports Beach, which is easy to find; the rest of the family is meeting me at the other end.
+I was dropped off at the start of the walk near Allports Beach, during our week-long stay on Flinders Island.
+It’s easy to find the start, and the rest of the family is meeting me at the other end.
 The track starts a little inland with small orange markers pointing the way to the coast, which is quickly reached.

 After about half a kilometre the first “beach”, consisting of many small boulders, is traversed: one of the attractions of the island is the variety of landscapes found along the coast, from soft (“normal”) sand to ground quartz and miniature boulders.